alinaka/introductory-course/os_basics.md

 ## what is kernel space and user space?

 User space - the main memory that the kernel allocates for user processes.
+Kernel space - the area that only the kernel can access

 ## what is init?